sunvc/NoLet/docs/en/scripts.md

 - **Bound to an action script**: tapping runs that script in the notification UI (i.e. the [Action Script](#action-script) above); the script can tell which button was tapped via the `actionmode` argument.
 - **Not bound to a script**: tapping just opens the app.
+- **"Open main app" switch**: controls whether tapping navigates to the main app (on by default).
+When it is off, a script-bound button runs the script inside the notification UI without navigating, while an unbound button does nothing on tap.

 #### Setup Steps